 - High-quality custom-tuned 50mm neodymium Audio drivers deliver superb sound quality with the range to hear everything you need to on the battlefield

-- Immerse yourself in 7 1 surround sound on PC creating a multi-channel Audio experience that puts you right in the middle of your game
+- Immerse yourself in 7.1 surround sound on PC creating a multi-channel audio experience that puts you in the middle of your game

 - Multi-platform compatible* with PC, PS5, PS4, Xbox Series X, Xbox Series S, Xbox one, Nintendo switch and mobile devices via a gold-plated 3.5mm connector